-Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury
+Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury, Metcalf also added to injury report

 But on six third-quarter drives, Seattle hasn’t gotten closer than its opponent’s 46, that coming against the Colts on a drive that ended on a Carson fumble.

-Seattle has done better in the fourth quarter, scoring two touchdowns on eight possessions, (one of which was the futile final possession against the Titans).
+Seattle has done better in the fourth quarter, scoring two touchdowns on eight possessions, one of which was the futile final possession against the Titans.

 Still, Seattle’s 4.3 average points scored in the fourth quarter this year ranks tied for 24th in the NFL.

-The Seahawks may think it’s just one of those early-season things.
+The Seahawks might think it’s just one of those early-season things.
 But what they also know is that it’s a trend that needs to end soon, preferably with Sunday’s game at San Francisco.

 “We need to work to keep executing better and with that consistency that we’ve been able to show in the first half of games but has faltered a little bit in the second half,” Waldron said.
 “The focus is really more on us, knowing that they’re things that we’ll go against and like we’ve talked about, everyone is good in this league.
 Just being able to sustain our mental focus and sharp execution through all four quarters will be a pivotal thing for our offense.”